Russell Thacher Trall

 Russell Thacher Trall (August 5, 1812 – September 23, 1877) was an American physician and proponent of hydrotherapy, natural hygiene and vegetarianism.
-Trall authored the first American vegan cookbook in 1874.
+He authored the first American vegan cookbook in 1874.

 Biography

 Trall was born in Vernon, Connecticut.
 He trained in medicine and obtained his M.D. in 1835 from Albany Medical College but broke away from conventional medical methods.
 Trall practiced alternative medicine in New York City from 1840.
 He was influenced by the water cure movement and established his own water-cure institution in New York in 1844.
 In 1849, Trall founded the American Hydropathic Society with Joel Shew and Samuel R. Wells.
 Trall and Wells also established the American Anti-Tobacco Society in 1849.
 In 1850, he organized a convention for the American Hydropathic Society in New York City and during this year the Society became the American Hygienic and Hydropathic Association of Physicians and Surgeons.

 Trall authored the two volume Hydropathic Encyclopedia in 1851.
 He recommended daily bathing and using cool or cold water.
 In 1853, Trall founded the New York Hydropathic and Physiological School that issued diplomas.
 It became known as the New York Hygeio-Therapeutic College in 1857.
 He transferred operations to New Jersey in 1867, with his Hygeian Home.
 He edited The Water-Cure journal, which he later renamed The Herald of Health.
 Trall was an advocate of a system known as "hygeiotherapy", a mixture of hydrotherapy with diet and exercise treatment regimes that included fresh air, hygiene and massage.
 It almost disappeared by his death in 1877 but was revived by Sebastian Kneipp in the 1890s.